FIWARE/tutorials.NGSI-LD/docs/iot-sensors.md

 #### Response:

 The example as written will not work unless the IoT Agent exists and is listening on the appropriate endpoint (`/iot/d`) to process the measure.
-However, this measure is the class of request generated by all Ultralight 2.0. sensors.
+However, this measure is the class of request generated by all JSON. sensors.